-The Trust expects all applicants to be charities registered with the Charity Commission unless their annual income is under £5,000.
+The Trust expects all applicants to be charities which have been registered with the Charity Commission for at least 12 months unless their annual income is under £5,000.

 The Trust favours applications from smaller animal welfare charities registered in the UK and working in the UK or abroad:

 - Which have independently examined up to date annual accounts.